burn-Z/CCNY/README.md

 # CCNY
-my progress in comp sci at CCNY.
+  My progress in comp sci at CCNY.